rankutah/blog/sites/rank-utah/content/locations/buena-vista-va.md

 ## About the Owner

 I graduated from Southern Virginia University in 2011 and fell in love with Buena Vista.
-I’ve since left Virginia, but thanks to friends like Daniel De Soto (Blue Ridge Abbey) and Gabriel Antigua (Blue Ridge Tech), I’ve stayed connected to the community.
+I’ve since left Virginia, but thanks to friends like Gabriel Antigua (Blue Ridge Tech) and Daniel De Soto (Blue Ridge Abbey), I’ve stayed connected to the community.
 I built this page to help more local businesses get online and grow.
 Have a new venture or need a better site?
 Call or text me at [(385) 323-8130](tel:+13853238130).

 ![Benjamin Awerkamp headshot](/media/utah-seo-specialist-web-design-expert-profile-picture.avif)
 {.w-48}